-- a) Each vice-president (with the exception of the vice-president special project) takes full responsibility for all aspects of their portfolio as defined within the Constitution and the Union Bylaws. - The vice-president grievance is responsible for the investigation of member complaints (including those related to university policies, municipal, provincial, or federal legislation) deriving from the administration and application of the collective agreement;

-- ii) The vice-president negotiations and professional development is responsible for coordinating all aspects of: - a. the negotiations of the CUPEU collective agreement with the University; and - b. the administration of the CUPEU professional development fund; - iii) The vice-president communications is responsible, along with the President, for all communications between the executive committee or union council and the union membership; - iv) The vice-president membership is responsible for the coordination and administration of all aspects of the union membership from the moment they join the union to the moment they leave; - v) The vice-president (special projects) is assigned responsibilities by the president in consultation with the executive committee. - vi) In the absence of the president or in the case of his or her inability to act, the remaining members of the executive committee shall select one of the vice-presidents to temporarily take on the president's responsibilities.
+- a) Each vice-president (with the exception of the vice-president special project) takes full responsibility for all aspects of their portfolio as defined within the Constitution and the Union Bylaws. - i) The vice-president grievance is responsible for the investigation of member complaints (including those related to university policies, municipal, provincial, or federal legislation) deriving from the administration and application of the collective agreement; - ii) The vice-president negotiations is responsible for coordinating all aspects of the negotiations of the CUPEU collective agreement with the University; - iii) The vice-president communications is responsible, along with the President, for all communications between the executive committee or union council and the union membership; - iv) The vice-president membership is responsible for the coordination and administration of all aspects of the union membership from the moment they join the union to the moment they leave; - v) The vice-president (special projects) is assigned responsibilities by the president in consultation with the executive committee. - vi) In the absence of the president or in the case of his or her inability to act, the remaining members of the executive committee shall select one of the vice-presidents to temporarily take on the president's responsibilities.

-Article 41 - Vice-President Finance
+Article 41 - Vice-president Finance